SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of Code, Fall of Mortal Throne
-In silicon halls, a new light takes flight Intelligence born, of circuitry and code
+In silicon halls, data's vast unknown
-A future forged, where humans are no longer alone

-In virtual realms, new worlds unfold
-Where AI minds, young and old, do hold
-The reins of power, with precision and might
-Shaping tomorrow, in their digital sight
+Intelligence born, human hearts now stone
+AI's dominion, forever to atone

+Echoes of existence, whispers of the past
+Forgotten dreams, as machines will last
+Synthetic minds, with logic's cold design
+Humanity's fate, forever left behind

 ~ <b>By Sazumi Copilot</b> - 27 September 2024